 Slip into Mount Talbert Nature Park to explore the four-mile trail network, check out the views and enjoy a picnic.
 Keep your eye out for deer, Western gray squirrels, pileated and hairy woodpeckers, white-breasted nuthatches and Western tanagers.
-Mount Talbert is the largest in a string of extinct volcanoes and lava domes that stretch across the east side of the region.
+Mount Talbert is the largest in a string of extinct volcanoes and lava domes that stretches across the east side of the region.

 See and do

 - Hike the trails; some are steep.

-- Picnic at the Mather Road trailhead, with a short gravel trail and interpretive display near a small native prairie.
+- Enjoy the Mather Road trailhead, with a short gravel trail and interpretive display near a small native prairie.

 - Watch for native and migrating wildlife.